Posetcoder/OdoTracker/README.md

 - 12-week logbook period
 - Odometer readings at start/end of each year
 - Clear separation of business vs private km

-## Support
-For help, refer to the in-app user guide.